-In addition to completion of courses outlined under "Major Requirements," page 153, to be eligible for the B.S. degree in the College of Business, a student must
+In addition to completion of courses outlined under "Major Requirements," page 152, to be eligible for the B.S. degree in the College of Business, a student must

-- have completed at least 30 semester hours at ASU Main; - 2. have attained a cumulative GPA of 2.00 or higher for all courses taken at this university, for all business courses taken at this university, and for all courses for the major taken at this university; - have earned a "C" or higher in each course in the business core and each course in the major; - 4. have earned a minimum of 51 semester hours in traditional courses designed primarily for junior or senior students and completed in an accredited, four-year institution; and - 5. have met all university degree requirements.
+- 1. have completed at least 30 semester hours at ASU Main; - 2. have attained a cumulative GPA of 2.00 or higher for all courses taken at this university, for all business courses taken at this university, and for all courses for the major taken at this university; - 3. have earned a "C" or higher in each lower-division core course and each course in the major; - have earned a minimum of 51 semester hours in traditional courses designed primarily for junior or senior students and completed in an accredited, fouryear institution; and - 5. have met all university degree requirements.